CodesByMo/CubeSlideBoxGang/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine.
-See deployment for notes on how to deploy the project on a live system.
+Feel free to leave me any feedback

 ### Prerequisites